-As you get ready to be outdoors more, now is a good time to contemplate patio door replacement.
-An updated door can complement your home while helping you save on utility expenses year-round.
+As you get ready to be outdoors more, now is a fantastic time to think over patio door replacement.
+A new door can improve your rooms while helping you save on utility bills year-round.

-French doors and sliding glass doors are two of the most in demand models.
-But which is a better choice for Ketchum homes, sliding glass doors or French doors?
-Here’s how they compare so you can choose the right style for your home.
+French doors and sliding glass doors are two of the most in demand options.
+But which works better with Ketchum homes, sliding glass doors or French doors?
+Here’s how they compare so you can choose the right solution for your home.

 The most common French doors feature two swinging hinged doors.
-These doors have expansive glass panes that provide a window-like look.
+These doors have expansive glass panes that offer a window-like style.

-This option complements many styles of residences, from traditional to historic.
-It’s also made in folding and sliding styles for newer residences.
-If you have a wide doorframe, you can use customization solutions to add extra panes.
+This model complements many kinds of residences, from traditional to historic.
+It’s also sold in folding and sliding styles for contemporary houses.
+If you have a wide doorframe, you can use customization possibilities to add extra panes.

-There are several aspects to think over when looking at French doors:
+There are a few aspects to think about when evaluating French doors:

-- View: They give one of the best views, especially when you select a folding option.
+- View: They give one of the best views, especially when you select a foldaway model.

-- Customization: They’re highly customizable, from style to material and color.
+- Customization: They’re highly configurable, from style to material and color.

 - Airflow: While they offer the greatest amount of breeze when open, they don’t have screens.

 - Space: They consume a large amount of wall and floor area, which could be problematic for small rooms.